PARIS21-DATA/PRESS/README.md

 # PRESS

 This repository contains the code for creating PRESS from OECD CRS data.
-In brief, the methodology combines purpose codes and keyword matching on project titles with classification by a fine‑tuned large language model on project descriptions to produce the final PRESS outputs.
+The methodology combines purpose codes and keyword matching on project titles with classification by a fine‑tuned large language model on project descriptions to produce the final PRESS outputs.
+For the full methodology note, see the documentation page.

 ## Repository structure